lupyuen/tcc-riscv32-wasm/README.md

     { return -EINVAL; }
 ```

+_We're sure it's correct?_

-If we don't embed a proper ROM FS Filesystem, it will fail...
+If we don't embed a proper ROM FS Filesystem, the Magic Number will fail...

 ```bash
 ## Let's embed some junk: